-There are lots of things you can do to support a survivor’s mental health.
+There are lots of things you can do to support your loved one’s mental health.

 Set attainable goals

-Recovery takes time, and one of the quickest ways to create stress for both you and the survivor is expecting too much after a brain injury.
-Helping the survivor focus on setting attainable goals for their recovery, assisted by doctors, therapists, and family can make a difference.
+Recovery takes time, and one of the quickest ways to create stress for both of you is expecting too much after a brain injury.
+Helping your loved one focus on setting attainable goals for their recovery, assisted by doctors, therapists, and family can make a difference.
 Depending on where they are in their recovery, these goals will change.
 By setting both short-term and long-term goals, they’ll be able to better track achievements and feel good about the hard work you both have done.

 Helping with grief